Skip to main content

 Tide-pooling treasures to search for around Puget Sound

 From Alki to Carkeek, Dash Point to Camano, we’re lucky to have a plethora of family-friendly beaches for some science-y fun outdoor time.
-It might seem counterintuitive to head off to a chilly, blustery beach this time of year, but there’s something energizing about the crashing waves, sea-salty scents and all that nature at your fingertips.
+No matter the season, there’s something energizing about the crashing waves, sea-salty scents and all that nature at your fingertips.
 It certainly beats screen time.

 • Carkeek.
 Known for it’s popular salmon slide and great views of trains (always a crowd pleaser), this popular beach offers excellent tide-pool fun.